 - 1/2 teaspoon Kashmiri ground red chili ~ Or to taste; replace with 1/4 tsp. cayenne or substitutes

 - 1 cup tomato purée ~ Or 2 medium tomatoes chopped

 - 1 cup coconut milk

-- Add the garam masala OR the 3-spice combination listed in Notes, turmeric, red chili powder and remaining 1/2 teaspoon of salt.
+- Add the Kerala garam masala (OR the 3-spice combination in Notes), turmeric, and red chili powder.
 Sauté for 1 minute, adding a tablespoon of water if the masala is sticking to the bottom of the pan.

 - Stir in the tomatoes and cook for 5 to 6 minutes until the sauce darkens and thickens.
-Add the chicken (and the lime zest if using instead of curry leaves) and cook for 3 minutes.
+(Fresh tomatoes will take longer to break down.)
+The oil will begin to separate along the edges.
+Turn the heat to medium-high and add the chicken (and the lime zest if using instead of curry leaves) and cook for 3 minutes.

-- Add the coconut milk and bring to a simmer.
+- Stir in the coconut milk and bring to a simmer.
 Cover the pan and turn the heat down to low, or whatever temperature keeps the stew cooking at a very low simmer.
-Allow to cook for about 5 minutes or until the chicken is cooked through.
+Allow to cook for about 8 to 10 minutes or until the chicken is cooked through and tender.

 - Serve with rice and your favorite flatbread.
 This curry freezes very well.